purejamie/immich_scripts/README.md

 # Immich Scripts
 A set of helper scripts written to help with the import and management of large photo collections.

+> [!WARNING]
+> Use these scripts at your own risk - I've written them for my own use, and while they've worked for me, I can't guarantee they'll work for you.
+> If you find these useful, and find a bug/improvement, open an issue.

 ## hide_faces_in_picture.py
 This script does two things:
 - creates albums containing pictures with a large number of unhidden faces (configurable)